fisadev/conky-draw/README.rst

 The main idea is this: stop copying and pasting random code from the web to your monolithic conkyrc + something.lua.
 Start using a nicely defined set of visual elements, in a very clean config file, separated from the code that has the drawing logic.
 "You ask, conky_draw draws".

+Also, Daguhh made a GUI to generate the configs! https://github.com/Daguhh/ConkyLuaMakerGUIv2

 Examples
 --------